Tejas-67/Tejas-67/README.md

 ## <div align="center">Hi, I'm Tejas, an Android Developer and Competetive Programmer.</div>

-🔭 I’m currently working with Kotlin and NodeJs<br><br>❓ Ask me about anything related to Android Dev and related technologies<br><br>⚡ Fun fact: Monday is the most common sick day.
+🔭 I’m currently exploring Golang. <br><br>❓ Ask me about anything related to Android Dev, Java, Golang.<br><br>⚡ Fun fact: Monday is the most common sick day.
 <br><br>💻 You can email me at tejasjha3210@gmail.com!
 I'll respond as fast as I can.

 # 🌐 Socials: